 Q. Where can I go to find your work on display?

 A. You can find Ted’s Woodshop items year-round at Ptarmigan Arts in Homer, Alaska (471 E. Pioneer Avenue).
 This gallery, an artist-owned cooperative, is open 7 days a week except for major holidays.
-During the summer months (late May through early September) Brown Bear Products and Diamond Ridge Art Studio, both on the Homer Spit, carry a selection of our items.
-And, during the holiday shopping season, Beth and I have a booth at the Kenai Arts and Crafts Fair (to be held at the Kenai High School on November 27 and 28, 2015) and at the Homer Nutcracker Faire (to be held at the Homer High School on December 5 and 6, 2015).
+We have small items at the Flying Whale Coffee Shop at the Homer Airport.
+During the summer months (late May through early September) Diamond Ridge Art Studio, on the Homer Spit, carries a selection of our items.
+And, during the holiday shopping season, Beth and I have a booth at the Kenai Arts and Crafts Fair (to be held at the Kenai High School on November 25 and 26, 2016) and at the Homer Nutcracker Faire (to be held at the Homer High School on December 3 and 4, 2016).

 Q. Are you available to do custom woodworking?